potassco/pddl-instances/ipc-2006/README.md

 * [official website of the 2006 IPC][1]
 * [archive with benchmark instances][2]

+## Additional Notes

+In some cases, semantically identical, **grounded versions** of the domain descriptions were provided.

 ## Modifications

 * renamed problem domains and instances for consistency